seamplex/feenox/README4academics.markdown

     - CodeAster

 FeenoX sits in the middle.
-It is the only free and open-source tool that satisfies the [Software Requirement Specifications][], including that…
+It is the only free and open-source tool that satisfies the [Software Requirements Specification][], including that…

 - in order to solve a problem one needs to prepare an [input file][] (not a script) which is [read at run-time][] (not code which calls a